 With the help of management tools that facilitate dynamic changes, an API product owner can also help ensure that developers benefit from the latest and greatest build with minimal interruption.

-Virtually all traditional product ownership responsibilities can be easily applied to an API.
+All traditional product ownership responsibilities can be applied to an API.
 An API product owner is responsible for galvanizing the entire company around their API’s value.
 Their team can answer any questions users may have about the API’s value proposition or how to use it.
 It may sound trivial but having dedicated experts available to assist with any question that may arise can be a boon to an API’s velocity.

 Additionally, if a dedicated product owner is assigned to pilot a company’s aggregate API program, they can use comprehensive monitoring and analysis of all API traffic to derive insight into which APIs drive value and which don’t.
-This can save considerable time and money from being wasted on the wrong bets.
+This saves considerable time and money from being wasted on the wrong bets.
 The product owner can also create API bundles segmented according to each developer community the program wants to serve.
 Here, the goal is not just to expose enterprise assets, but also to encourage repeat consumption.
 When it comes to third-party engagement, these bundles should seek to improve partner stickiness to cultivate and maintain new revenue channels.
 Just as any product is only useful if it has users adopting it and sticking with it, APIs are typically valuable when they attract communities of repeat users.

 To drive an API as a strategic asset, an API product manager should support the API with management tools and processes.

 First off, it’s necessary to establish comprehensive security layers for an APIso cross-functional internal groups and third-party partners are comfortable using it.
-Mechanisms that apply protection with introducing user friction — such as OAuth, API key verification, XML/JSON threat protection — are strongly encouraged.
+Mechanisms that apply for protection with introducing user friction — such as OAuth, API key verification, XML/JSON threat protection — are strongly encouraged.
 It’s also often prudent to integrate machine learning functionality that can detect bot attacks and other adversaries before they breach an API and affect either its developer users or the end users consuming those developers’ apps.

 Enterprise software products are typically afforded visualization tools, dashboards, reports, and self-service functionality to drive adoption — and APIs should be no different.
 Comprehensive portals that highlight API features (including knowledge centers, interactive documentation, blogs, and forums) should be crafted to promote developer consumption.
 Anything that is likely to magnetize collaborators and expedite registration should be provided for an API.
 A primary goal of API-first development is to increase velocity, so offering developers a self-service experience while maintaining visibility and control over API usage is crucial.